ansys/pytwin/doc/source/index.rst

 An analytics-driven, simulation-based digital twin is a connected, virtual replica of an in-service physical asset, in the form of an integrated multi-domain system simulation, that mirrors the life and experience of the asset.
-Ansys Digital Twins enable system design and optimization and predictive maintenance, and they optimize industrial asset management.
+Ansys Digital Twins enable system design and optimization as well as predictive maintenance, to optimize industrial asset management.
-By implementing Ansys Digital Twins, you can improve top-line revenue, manage bottom-line costs and both gain and retain a competitive advantage.
+By implementing Ansys Digital Twins, you can improve top-line revenue, manage bottom-line costs and both gain and retain competitive advantages.

 .. image:: _static/ansys_dt.png
   :width: 800